Invenietis/CK-Core/CK.Core/SimpleSerialization/README.md

 ## Implementing both Simple & Versioned (struct & sealed classes only)

 Implementing both interfaces is possible.
-The following pattern should be used:
+The following pattern should be used (`Read/WriteSmallInt32` must be used for the version):

 ```c#
 /// <summary>
 /// Supporting both interfaces enables simple scenario to use the embedded version